-- d.
+- a.
 Concept Submission.
-Applicants may submit conceptual plans prior to submitting full applications, although this is not required. - e.
+Applicants may submit conceptual plans prior to submitting full applications, although this is not required. - c.
 Development Applications.
 All applications for development must be approved by the Montclair Planning Board for development proposals in Montclair Township and by the Glen Ridge Planning Board for development proposal in Glen Ridge Borough.
-Any site plan or subdivision plan within the Redevelopment Area shall be in accordance with the requirements of this Redevelopment Plan and the land development ordinances of the Township of Montclair in effect as of the date of adoption of this Redevelopment Plan (Chapters 202, 281, 295 and 301 of the Township Code a copy of which is annexed hereto in Appendix B), except that where this Redevelopment Plan contains provisions that differ from those in said ordinances, this Plan shall prevail. - f.
-Historic Commission Review.
-The site plan for the medical office building shall also be submitted to the Township of Glen Ridge Historic Preservation Commission for courtesy review in an advisory capacity to the Planning Boards. - g.
+Any site plan or subdivision plan within the Redevelopment Area shall be in accordance with the requirements of this Redevelopment Plan and the land development ordinances of the Township of Montclair in effect as of the date of adoption of this Redevelopment Plan (Chapters 202, 281, 295 and 301 of the Township Code a copy of which is annexed hereto in Appendix B), except that where this Redevelopment Plan contains provisions that differ from those in said ordinances, this Plan shall prevail. - d.
+Historic Commission / Architectural Review.
+In advance of submission to the Reviewing Planning Boards, the site plan drawings shall also be submitted to the Township of Glen Ridge Historic Preservation Commission (HPC) and the Montclair Development Review Committee (DRC) for courtesy design review in an advisory capacity to the Planning Boards.
+The HPC and DRC may form a subcommittee that meets together to streamline this review process.
+The subcommittee or individual entities shall prepare and submit their design recommendations to the reviewing Planning Boards. - e.
 Submission Requirements.
 All applications for development shall include the checklist requirements listed in Section 202-29.1 of the Montclair Township Code, as well as the following: - (i) Phasing Plan - (ii) Traffic and circulation analysis that considers mass transit routes and evaluates the cumulative effect of the ingress and egress requirements of the proposed development and the effects on adjacent and affected roadways created by the proposed development. - (iii) Parking Management Plan - (iv) Open Space Plan - (v) Signage Plan - (vi) LEED or other Green Building checklist specifying proposed methods - (vii)Fiscal Impact Analysis, evaluating fiscal impacts of the project on the municipalities. - (viii) Utility Impact Analysis evaluating the impacts to Township utilities.